derecklhw/dotfiles/tmux/README.md

 ## Notes

 1. `prefix`: `Ctrl + b` by default.
-2. Some plugins may require additional dependencies.
-Check the plugin's GitHub page for more information.
+2. Below plugins require additional dependencies.
+Check the plugin's GitHub page for more information and don't forget to run `prefix+I` again after you install the additional dependencies.
+   - tmux-yank
+   - tmux-fzf
+   - tmux-autoreload